tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 ## Installation ##

-The pipeline is preliminary used in linux environment with conda/singularity available.
+The fix for the pipeline is preliminary used in linux environment with conda/singularity available.
 Singularity is used  only for DFilter (one of two peak callers used) within the pipeline.
-Currently, the pipeline is tested with conda version 4.5.4 and singularity version 2.5.1.
+Currently, the pipeline is tested with conda version 4.7.5 and singularity version 2.4.2-master.g91881f7.

 For downloading repository & creating evnironment: